Forison/Tic-Tac-Toe/README.md

 # **Classic Tic-Tac-Toe Game.**

 This a recreation of the classic Tic-Tac-Toe using Ruby.
 The project is meant to reinforce Object Oriented Programing (OOP) concepts.
-You can read more about the game [HERE.](https://en.wikipedia.org/wiki/Tic-tac-toe){:target="_blank"}
+You can learn more about the game <a href="https://en.wikipedia.org/wiki/Tic-tac-toe" target="_blank">**HERE.**</a>

 ## **How to play our game**